 Maintaining and increasing Virginia’s economic prosperity requires citizens to be more skillful today, more globally engaged, and hence, more competent to take on the challenges of the rapidly evolving global realities.
 Consciously orienting our K-12 education policy towards the global economic challenge is a necessity.
 It is no longer sufficient for students to demonstrate competence on standardized tests that measure their ability to succeed in a local economy; it has become paramount for Virginia’s students to acquire the knowledge and skills that will enable them to successfully enter college, the work force, and participate as active citizens in an increasingly interdependent world.
 Language proficiency and intercultural competence are skills that provide a foundation for college and career readiness in any field, at home or abroad.

 The American Council on the Teaching of Foreign Languages (ACTFL), the National Association of Bilingual Education (NABE), the National Council of State Supervisors for Languages (NCSSFL), and TESOL International Association have drafted and endorsed recommendations for the implementation of the Seal of Biliteracy.
-These national guidelines helped inform the work of the Steering Committee in drafting recommendations for the Virginia Seal of Biliteracy.
+These national guidelines-This is a PDF document. helped inform the work of the Steering Committee in drafting recommendations for the Virginia Seal of Biliteracy.

 Demonstrating Proficiency in English